The environment of TeV halo progenitors: Conclusions

 Using a Monte-Carlo method to sample over progenitor properties and pulsar kick velocities, we computed the statistical distribution of the times at which pulsars escape their parent SNR first, and later their parent WBB or SB interior, to eventually enter into the undisturbed ISM.
-We applied this model to a fully synthetic population of pulsars and to a sample of known pulsars that either have the right properties to produce detectable halos, or were claimed to be halo candidates on the basis of gamma-ray observations.
-Our main conclusions are: \begin{enumerate} \item In the vast majority of cases, the parent remnant disappears before the pulsar can escape it.
+We applied this model to a fully synthetic population of pulsars and to a sample of known pulsars that either have the right properties to produce detectable haloes or were claimed to be halo candidates on the basis of gamma-ray observations.
+Our main conclusions are the following: \begin{enumerate} \item In the vast majority of cases, the parent remnant disappears before the pulsar can escape it.
 In WBBs, the SNR evolution is halted by its collision with the much more massive bubble shell, while in the SBs, SNRs merge with the hot interior. \item Pulsars escape into the ISM much later than commonly assumed.
-Only half of a Galactic population of synthetic pulsars have left their parent environments at $200~\mathrm{kyr}$, compared to the typical escape times of $40-60~\mathrm{kyr}$ frequently used in the literature. \item In our model, middle-aged pulsars with ages $100-300$\,kyr, those presumably involved in TeV halos, have comparable chances of being inside their or outside their parent environment.
-While this does not favour any explanation for the origin of halos in terms of medium they develop into, this has implications on the occurrence rate of TeV halos: if the parent environment, stellar-wind bubble or superbubble, provides the turbulence for efficient trapping of ultrarelativistic electron-positron pairs, our model predicts a strongly decreasing occurrence rate of TeV halos as pulsars get older than 100\,kyr.
-At the characteristic age of Geminga, only a third of pulsars would then be able to form halos. \item From a sample of seven known pulsars with a confirmed or suspected halo, the majority have a significant probability of still being inside their parent environment.
-Geminga appears as a notable exception, with a 90\% median probability of being in the ISM at face value.
-Yet, including additional information on the kick velocity orientation and considering the uncertainty of the pulsar age increase the probability that Geminga resides in its parent environment up to above $70-80$\%, which agrees with the hot and ionized properties inferred for the medium around Geminga. \end{enumerate}
+Only half of a Galactic population of synthetic pulsars have left their parent environments at $300~\mathrm{kyr}$, compared to the typical escape times of $40-60~\mathrm{kyr}$ frequently used in the literature. \item In our model, middle-aged pulsars with ages $100-300$\,kyr, those presumably involved in TeV haloes, have higher chances of being inside their parent environment.
+While this does not favour any explanation for the origin of haloes in terms of the medium they develop into, this has implications on the occurrence rate of TeV haloes: if the parent environment, stellar-wind bubble or SB, provides the turbulence for efficient trapping of ultrarelativistic electron-positron pairs, our model predicts a strongly decreasing occurrence rate of TeV haloes as pulsars get older than 300\,kyr.
+At the characteristic age of Geminga, a half of pulsars would then be able to form haloes. \item From a sample of seven known pulsars with a confirmed or suspected halo, all of them have a significant probability of being inside their parent environment.
+Geminga has the highest median probability in the sample (only $35\%$) of being in the ISM at face value.
+Yet, including additional information on the kick velocity orientation and considering the uncertainty of the pulsar age increase the probability that Geminga resides in its parent environment to above $90$\%, consistent with the hot and ionised properties inferred for the medium around Geminga. \end{enumerate}